Gauri-Tripathi/Gauri-Tripathi.github.io/about.md

 ## **Summary**
 ### Data Scientist and ML Engineer

 I am a Data Scientist and ML Engineer with a strong background in machine learning and AI.
-I specialize in building scalable models, optimizing algorithms, and delivering AI-driven solutions.
+I specialize in building scalable models, fine tuning models ,optimizing algorithms, and delivering AI-driven solutions.
 My experience includes an impactful internship at a leading fintech company, where I contributed to developing data-driven strategies and optimizing models for real-world applications.

-Currently seeking internship and full-time roles in data science, AI, and machine learning to leverage my skills in impactful projects.
+Currently  full-time roles in data science, AI, and machine learning to leverage my skills in impactful projects.

 ## **Experience**

 `June 2024 - Sept 2024` **Data Science Intern**
 &nbsp; &nbsp; &nbsp; _Mobicule Technologies Pvt.
 Ltd._
-: > Collaborated with senior data scientists to design predictive models for analyzing transaction data from fintech apps, enhancing fraud detection accuracy by 20%.
+: > Collaborated with senior data scientists to imporove predictive models for analyzing transaction data from fintech apps, enhancing fraud detection accuracy.
 : > Conducted deep exploratory data analysis on user data, uncovering trends that informed strategic product roadmaps and increased app engagement.
 : > Optimized A/B testing frameworks by preparing and cleaning experimental datasets, resulting in statistically robust insights that improved feature conversion rates.